 According to Wiktionary, interesting non-Slavic cognates include Old Norse “byrr“ (meaning “fair wind”), Latin “furō” (meaning “I rage, rave” – similar to English “furious”), and Sanskrit भुरति (bhurati, meaning “to stir, palpitate”).
-Very interesting perspective and how the word snow in different languages of Europe came to be.
+Very interesting perspective and how the word snow came to be in different European languages.

 Map with etymological focus – putting together countries and languages based on their “true” etymological origin

-When I posted the link to this article on Twitter, Bojan Glavašević, a Croatian linguist, and a politician, gave me an idea.
-He suggested that he would color the map a bit more differently, taking into the account the original etymology of the words.
+When I posted the link to this article on Twitter, Bojan Glavašević, a Croatian linguist and a politician, gave me an idea.
+He suggested that he would color the map a bit differently, taking into account the original etymology of the words.

 I considered his suggestion and created a new map.
 So, here it is for your viewing pleasure.

-Keep in mind that even the red parts of the map, could, in fact, be colored as green since the variants of “neve“, “neige“, “neu” – originate form the common Latin word “nix”, “nivis”.
-Whereas “nix” originates from the from Proto-Italic *sniks (stem *sniɣʷ-) and from Proto-Indo-European *snígʷʰs.
+Keep in mind that even the red parts of the map could be colored green since the variants of “neve“, “neige“, “neu” – originate from the common Latin word “nix”, “nivis”.
+Whereas “nix” originates from the Proto-Italic *sniks (stem *sniɣʷ-) and Proto-Indo-European *snígʷʰs.